 - 47% of internet users own a tablet computer

 Electronic devices are not only growing in popularity, they are growing in usage.
 According to a Nielsen survey, the average American spends 11+ hours a day with electronic media.
-A huge percentage of life time is spent watching TV or listening to the radio.
+A huge percentage of our lifetime is spent watching TV or listening to the radio.
 With the average amount of sleep a normal person must have around 7.5-9 hours, we spend approximately 67% of our waking hours wired.

 Despite the amount of time they spend using them, the average person knows surprisingly little about electronic devices, how they work, or if there are any potential downsides to their use.
 By virtue of the way they work, all electronic devices emit forms of Electromagnetic Radiation (EMFs).
-With people using these devices close to their bodies on a regular basis, many people are becoming concerned what constant exposure to EMFs
+With people using these devices close to their bodies on a regular basis, many people are becoming concerned about constant exposure to EMFs.

-Scientists are conducting long-term studies to improve our knowledge, but one thing is becoming clearer.
+Scientists are conducting long-term studies to improve our knowledge, but one thing is becoming more clear.
 EMF radiation can be a potential risk to our well being.
 In fact, the World Health Organization established an International Electromagnetic Fields Project in 1996 to assess the scientific evidence for possible adverse health effects from EMFs and this work continues to this day.

 Ionizing Radiation vs. Non-Ionizing Radiation

 Electromagnetic Radiation can carry low or high energy.
-If the radiation has low wavelength, it has high energy.
-If it has high wavelength, it has low energy.
+If the radiation has a low wavelength, it has high energy.
+If it has a high wavelength, it has low energy.
 This is because energy and wavelength have an inverse relationship.

 Ionizing radiation is the stuff that is considered high energy.
-It is known to cause DNA damage, as even a short burst of high energy radiation can permanently damage a cell.
+It is known to cause DNA damage, and even a short burst of high energy radiation can permanently damage a cell.
 An extreme example of ionizing radiation would be that of an atomic bomb.

 Non-ionizing radiation is low energy and some argue that it is safe because for that reason.
-However, health concerns such as cell damage, are not immediately seen with non-ionizing radiation exposure, but are still very much a health danger.
+However, health concerns such as cell damage, are not immediately seen with non-ionizing radiation exposure but are still very much a health danger.